ADA-Projects/RAG-Traslation-Prompts/README.md

 Here are some similar translation examples:
 - "Where is the nearest station?" → "Dov'è la stazione più vicina?"
 - "Where is the station?" → "Dov'è la stazione?"
+- "Hello, how are you?" → "Ciao, come stai?"
 - "Where are you from?" → "Di dove sei?"
-- "Do you speak English?" → "Parli inglese?"

 Now translate: "Is there a library nearby?"